fez994/dentefederico/_posts/2020-4-11-Powerlifting and Machine Learning.md

 ## Selecting Data

-You need to consider what data you actually need to address the question or problem you are working on.
-For this project, i'll only consider athletes that train RAW (No equipment), and i'll include both Tested and Non tested divisions.
+You need to consider what data you need to address the question or problem you are working on.
+For this project, I'll only consider athletes that train RAW (No equipment), and I'll include both Tested and Non-tested divisions.
 This is because the difference between natural athletes and enhanced athletes is not that big, and sometimes tested athletes are even stronger than untested ones.
-The only column that i'm going to keep for training are Gender, BodyweightKg, TotalKg.
+The only column that I'm going to keep for training are Gender, BodyweightKg, TotalKg.

 ### Strength Classification